tudelft-cs4200/2021/project/ms1/lab1.md

 ### Submission

-You need to submit your test project with a pull request against branch `assignment1` on GitHub.
+You need to submit your test project with a merge request against branch `assignment1-submission` on GitLab.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.
 We expect to find your Spoofax project `minijava` and your test project `minijava.test.syntax` next to each other in the root of the repository.